lukateg/strength-age/README.md

 PLAN:
 -- Add delete and edit
 -- create beautiful destructive and positive buttons and reusable dialog that will have positive, default, and destructive variant
--- add permisions so user can access only its own content -- add modals on all needed actions
+-- add permisions so user can access only its own content (change param userId to createdBy) -- add modals on all needed actions
 -- add additional info prompt when generating the test -- handle case when LLM is not working